Halloween Scavenger Hunt

 Join the hunt by clicking on the scavenger hunt icon on the app or the alert if you've already downloaded the app.

-When you're in an area Stewart's Shops location, just use the app to pull up a list of challenges.
+Go inside you're local Stewart's Shops location, just use the app to pull up a list of challenges for that location.
 Complete each challenge for another entry and a chance to win.

-Capture The Ghost Challenge - When you are at one of the participating locations you will be able to hunt the 'ghost' at that location.
-Use the compass and distance to determine where the 'ghost' is.
+Capture The Ghost Challenge - When you are inside one of the participating locations you will be able to hunt the 'ghost' at that location.
+Use the compass and distance to determine where the 'ghost' is inside the store.
 Once you've identified the area the 'capture' button will light up and you will use your device's camera to search the area for the 'ghost.'
 Capture the ghost for double points.

 Think of it as a sort of a digital, Halloween-themed scavenger hunt.
-Something fun to do with the kids when you're out and about, gassing up at the pump or stopping in for supplies at Stewart's.
+Something fun to do with the kids while you're inside your local Stewart's Shop.

 Participating Stewart's Locations